niccc/Atlanta-Crime-Data/README.md

 4. The most crimes happened in June followed by July, February was the least
 5. The most crimes occurred on Friday, the least on Sunday

-There is no liner relationship between income level and crimes per-capita in a given neighborhood.
+There is no linear relationship between income level and crimes per-capita in a given neighborhood.
 The following are the results from our linear regression P value = 0.00014
 R value = -0.52307